ssdv1/make_cv/README.md

 This folder contains 3 files

 4. `undergraduate research data.xlsx`.
 See the notes sheet in this file for an explanation of the categories.
 5. `service data.xlsx`.
 Use this file to keep track of your service data.
 The categories are “Description”, “Type”-(University,Department,Professional,Community), “Position”-(Member,Chair), “Term”, “Calendar Year”, “Hours/Semester”.
 “Hours/Semester” is not used when making the c.v..
-If you have repeated service each term, you should copy and paste the lines from previous term and make a new entry for each term that you are on an assignment.
-Make\_cv.py will gather all like entries into a single entry in the c.v. with a year sequence.
+If you have repeated service each term, you should copy and paste the lines from the previous term and make a new entry for each term that you are on an assignment.   make\_cv will gather all like entries into a single entry in the c.v. with a year sequence.
 For example, “Science fair judge 2018-2021,2023”
 6. I recommend that you let Web of Science keep your paper reviewing activity records for you.
 To use the service do the following
    1. Sign up for an account at [Web of Science](https://clarivate.com/products/scientific-and-academic-research/research-publishing-solutions/reviewer-recognition-service/)
    2. Forward email review receipts from journals to reviews@webofscience.com and they will keep a certified log of your reviewing activities.
 (Many journals are doing this for you automatically now).

-   To get the most recent data from Web of Science (for c.v. or activity reporting)
+   To get the most recent data from Web of Science for your c.v.

 1. Log in to web of science at the link above using your account information
 2. Click “View My Researcher Profile”